 The LTI program offers classes at each Zeta Psi Convention, at a series of regional conferences, and for new Presidents at the Kirby Presidents Conference.
-For 2020, with the Coronavirus Pandemic and restrictions on travel, the Foundation has moved the programs online.
+For 2021-22, with the Coronavirus Pandemic and restrictions on travel, the Foundation has chosen to keep the programs online.

 History of Zeta Psi's Leadership Training Institutes

 The origins of Zeta Psi’s leadership seminars were born out of the vision of Past Phi Alpha Michael Freiman, Maryland ’78, and John Failla, Maryland ’78, at Zeta Psi’s first New Orleans convention in 1980.
 The annual convention LTI took a further leap in 1998, when Dr. Louis Capozzoli, Jr, NYU ’47, agreed to provide a major annual endowment that helped to form the basis for Zeta Psi’s current leadership training.
 Since Dr. Capozzoli’s passing in 2011, Brother Alan Rice, Minnesota ’50, has generously provided the annual funding necessary to continue to underwrite each year’s Convention LTI program, which is now called the Alan Rice LTI.
 As a former collegiate All-American, an Olympic Greco-Roman wrestler, and a distinguished member of the National Wrestling Hall of Fame, Brother Rice has continued to believe strongly in fostering leaders and has provided the financial generosity to sustain the Rice LTI program at each annual convention.